rastko909/frothies/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
-UPDATE
-* System dependencies
-UPDATE
-* Configuration
-UPDATE
-* Database creation
-UPDATE
-* Database initialization
-UPDATE
-* How to run the test suite
-UPDATE
-* Services (job queues, cache servers, search engines, etc.)
-LEAVE?
-* Deployment instructions
-UPDATE
-* ...

 # Rails app
 This rails app was created as part of assessment for Coder Academy Fasttrack Bootcamp over two weeks in April, 2019.